 The goals of the Wisconsin Dugout Canoe Survey include locating, identifying, and documenting dugouts across the state; measuring and describing the dugouts to compare size and form; using modern technology to develop 3D models of each dugout that will make them broadly accessible; determining the type of wood used to make the dugout; determining the age of the dugout using historic records, evidence of manufacturing methods, and radiocarbon dates; and describing the condition of the dugout and how it is stored or presented to develop a set of best practices for the conservation, preservation, curation, and exhibition of this rare form of material culture.

-|Amberg Historical Society||Avrid E. Miller Library||Camp 5 Logging Museum||Chippewa Valley Museum||Douglas County Historical Society|
+|Amberg Historical Society||Arvid E. Miller Library||Camp 5 Logging Museum||Chippewa Valley Museum||Douglas County Historical Society|

 |Door County Maritime Museum||George J. Brown, Jr. Ojibwe Museum||Historic Indian Agency House||Hoard Historical Museum||Iola Historical Society|

-|Kenosha Public Museum Lake Marie Dugout||La Crosse County Historical Society Red Dugout||Manitowoc Historical Society Glomski Lake Dugout||Menominee Logging Museum Dugouts 1, 2, and 3||Milwaukee Public Museum Peters Lake Dugout|
+|Kenosha Public Museum Lake Marie Dugout||La Crosse County Historical Society Red Dugout||Manitowoc Historical Society Glomski Lake Dugout||Menominee Logging Museum (3 Dugouts)||Milwaukee Public Museum Peters Lake Dugout|

-|Muskego Historical Society Big Muskego Lake Dugout||Neville Public Museum Menominee Dugout||Oconto County Historical Society Dugout||Oshkosh Public Museum Dugout||Peshtigo Historical Society Dugouts 1 and 2|
+|Muskego Historical Society Big Muskego Lake Dugout||Neville Public Museum Menominee Dugout||Oconto County Historical Society Dugout||Oshkosh Public Museum Dugout||Peshtigo Historical Society (2 Dugouts)|

-|Sawyer County Historical Society Jacobson Dugout||Sheboygan County Historical Society Dugout||UW-Stevens Point Angus Lookaround Dugout||Wisconsin Historical Museums & Historic Sites (7 dugouts)|
+|Sawyer County Historical Society Jacobson Dugout||Sheboygan County Historical Society Dugout||Smithsonian Institution Menominee Dugout||UW-Stevens Point Angus Lookaround Dugout||Wisconsin Historical Museums & Historic Sites (7 dugouts)|